-The UltraScale architecture-based devices store their customized configuration in SRAM-type internal latches.
+The UltraScale architecture-based devices store their customized programmable logic configuration in SRAM-type internal latches.
 The configuration storage is volatile and must be reloaded whenever the device is powered up.
 This storage can also be reloaded at any time.
 Several methods and data formats for loading configuration are available, determined by the mode pins, with more dedicated configuration datapath pins to simplify the configuration process.

-UltraScale architecture-based devices support secure and non-secure boot with optional Advanced Encryption Standard - Galois/Counter Mode (AES-GCM) decryption and authentication logic.
-If only authentication is required, the UltraScale architecture provides an alternative form of authentication in the form of RSA algorithms.
-For RSA authentication support in the Kintex UltraScale and Virtex UltraScale families, go to UG570, UltraScale Architecture Configuration User Guide.
+UltraScale architecture-based devices support secure and non-secure boot with optional decryption and authentication logic.
+If only authentication is required, most devices provide an alternative form of authentication in the form of RSA algorithms.
+For RSA authentication support, go to UG570, UltraScale Architecture Configuration User Guide.